AlexVCS/100-days-of-code/log.md

 ### Day 10: November 11th, 2020

-**Today's Progress**: Took time today to try out Next.js for the first time.
-After hearing lots of folks dig it I needed to see what it's about.
+**Today's Progress**: Tried out Next.js for the first time.
+After hearing lots about it I needed to see for myself.
 Love it so far!
 I went through the well written tutorial to start a simple blog.
 It's optimized nicely and has nice built in features on top of React.
 Look forward to doing more with it.
+Unforunately my left hand doesn't like all the coding I've been doing it seems.
+Have to try & minimize the typing with it atm.

 **Thoughts** It's so fun when you try something new and have an awesome experience.

-**Link(s) to work**: N/A (for now)
+**Link(s) to work**: https://github.com/AlexVCS/nextjs-blog